ccdcoe/CDMCS/Suricata/datasets/README.md

 Use PCAP files specified by the instructors.

-* Write rules detecting default user-agents (exact matches on lowercase strings are fine);
+* Write one single rule detecting default user-agents (exact matches on lowercase strings are fine);
     * Python;
     * Nikto;
     * Dirbuster;